Ultra-Slim Hidden Contemporary Courtyard Home

 Calling this a tricky site to work with would be something of a understatement.
-The lot is compressed toward the front, sandwiched by two buildings that run right up to the buildable border and leave a wide enough area for the main house only in the very back.
+The narrow lot is compressed toward the front, sandwiched by two buildings that run right up to the buildable border and leave a wide enough area for the main house only in the very back.

 The piecemeal solution to this puzzle by Mount Fuji Architects is simple and conforms to the complex contours of the site plan: place a small and skinny entry structure along the street, open up a courtyard in the middle and locate the primary home spaces toward the back.